Language skills naturalization

 What language level is required for naturalization?

-For naturalization, language level B1 according to the Common European Framework of Reference for Languages (CEFR) is required.
+For naturalization, language proficiency at level B1 according to the Common European Framework of Reference for Languages (CEFR) is required.
 Applicants must be able to communicate in German, hold conversations, and write simple texts (Section 10 (1) Sentence 1 No. 6 of the German Citizenship Act).

 How can I prove my language skills for naturalization?

 Acceptable qualifications include a German Certificate (B1), completion of an integration course, a German school leaving certificate, a degree program taught in German, or proof of several years of schooling in Germany.
-Older certificates are also valid, provided the knowledge is still present.
+Older certificates are also valid, provided the relevant knowledge is still present.

 Do language certificates lose their validity over time?